-- 2.1 To note the changes to the inspection framework. - 2.2 To note the criteria for the inspection of local authority arrangements for school improvement. - 2.3 To receive the presentation at the meeting.
+- 2.1 To note the detail and implications of the inspection framework. - 2.2 To note the criteria for the inspection of local authority arrangements for school improvement. - 2.3 To receive the presentation at the meeting.

 REASON FOR RECOMMENDATIONS